Everything is in constant change. Nothing is static. Every minute we make decisions that modify our paths and shape our surroundings.

 • My tips to you:

 • Discover who your audience really is: There’s a big difference between our real and ideal customers.
-Find out who is really promoting your products, and keep in mind that your audience might be different as time goes by.
+Find out who is really promoting and buying your products, and keep in mind that your audience might be different as time goes by.

 • Create value: I love Gary Vaynerchuk.
 He is just a cool dude that gives intelligent advice for free.
 He believes that brands and individuals need to create value and develop a good communication with their audience.
 The days of taking are over: show your audience a little appreciation, let them know that you are listening, share your knowledge.
 Word of mouth, at the end of the day, is still the most powerful form of marketing.